cseswapon/teacher-group/README.md

 ## Diploy Link

-This project was bootstrapped with [Live Link](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Live Link Our School](https://upbeat-wiles-a27a0e.netlify.app/).

 ### `Web Page Status`